 Tips for baking the best gluten free oatmeal chocolate chip cookies

-- Extra chocolate chips – Once the dough is chilled, use a large 2 oz cookie scoop and scoop straight onto the baking sheet.
+• Extra chocolate chips – Once the dough is chilled, use a large 2 oz scoop and scoop straight onto the baking sheet.
 Dot the tops with a few extra chocolate chips for some melty chocolate on top.

-What is the best gluten free flour to use in oatmeal chocolate chip cookies?
+What is the best gluten free flour to use in these cookies?

 This recipe calls for two different types of gluten free flour.
 I always keep both on hand because of their versatility in both baking and cooking.